ceceliacreates/nuxt-content-v2-doc-driven/README.md

-# Content v2 Minimal Starter
+# Document-Driven Mode in Nuxt Content v2

-Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.
+Source code for [ceceliacreates.com](https://ceceliacreates.com), built with v2 the Nuxt Content Module with Document-Driven Mode.

+Details on the dev process coming soon!

 ## Setup